ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/case_attributes/delete.rst

 Delete Case Attributes
 ----------------------

-To remove a Case Attribute from a Case, use the following query:
+The basic format to delete a Case Attribute and remove it from a Case is:

 .. code::